zix99/sshsysmon/README.md

   * tls - Should use tls (default: false)
   * ssl - Should use ssl (default: false)

+##### webhook

+Calls an http/https endpoint and passes it the JSON model.

+Arguments:

+ * url - The URL to call
+ * method - The method to use in the http request (default: POST)
+ * headers - A dict of any additional headers to add to the request

 --

 #### Inspectors (Alert Types)